ArronJablonowski/ufw_log_parser/README.md

 # ufw_log_parser
-Uncomplicated Firewall log parser displays UFW events in an easy to view/understand output.
+Uncomplicated Firewall log parser displays UFW events in an easy to view/understand format.
 It parses logs for the Timestamp, Blocked/Allowed status, Source MAC, Source IP, and Destination IP and Port.

 ## ufw logging verbosity